typedb/typedb-benchmark/simulation/coverage_spec.md

 ## Rule formulations
 - [x] Inferred relation
 - [ ] Inferred relation where the rule is written for the parent relation type
-- [ ] Inferred role, existing relation
+- [ ] Inferred role for an existing relation
 - [x] Inferred attribute
 - [ ] Inferred attribute using value from the `when`, transposing to a different type
 - [ ] Inferred complex type
 - [ ] Inferred entity (useless but why not)
 - [ ] Successive/compound/recursive rules
+- [ ] Rules for relations that also have materialised instances

 ## World elements to model